eoyebami/eoyebami.github.io/2023-05-17-fs-partitions.md

   - Primary Partion: a type of partition that can be directly bootable, a standalone partition that exisits within the master boot record (MBR)
   - Extended Partition: a special parition that servers as a container for logical paritions, it used when you want to create more than 4 partitions on a disk using the MBR partitioning scheme, it does not contain any data itself, but acts as a wrapper for logial partitions within it.
     * You can only have one extended partition on a disk
+    * You can create logical partitions within that extended partition (allows for more partitions instead of just the default 4)
 * Select `p` for primary partition
   - First sector select where you want the partition to begin on the disk (use default in most cases, linux will choose next available first sector
   - Last sector: select where you want the partition to end on the disk (you can use values and sizes)